forestgeo/forum/tutorials_and_people.md

 Proposed tutorials and people in each
 ================

 Below is a list of proposed topics for tutorials, and of people interested in each (so far).
 If you want to propose or join a tutorial, follow [this issue](https://github.com/forestgeo/forum/issues/2) or email <maurolepore@gmail.com>.
-Most people is interested in GitHub.

 GitHub tutorials
 ================